AliRezaei-Code/FastAPI-interview-questions/README.md

 <a id="q163"></a>
 ### 163. Which Python driver is used for MongoDB?
-The tutorial uses PyMongo.
+The documentation uses PyMongo.
 For async access in FastAPI, Motor is the common alternative.
 Motor wraps PyMongo with async support.

 <a id="q164"></a>
 ### 164. How do you connect to MongoDB?